Guy Molinari: Political career

 Molinari was a Republican member of the New York State Assembly from 1975 to 1980, sitting in the 181st, 182nd and 183rd New York State Legislatures.
 He was a delegate to the New York State Republican conventions in 1979 and the Republican National Convention in both 1980 and 1984.

 In 1980, he was elected to the House of Representatives, unseating nine-term Democrat John M. Murphy.
 The district included all of Staten Island and most of Lower Manhattan.
 In 1982, his district lost its share of Manhattan, and was instead merged with a Brooklyn-based district that was held by four-term Democrat Leo Zeferetti.
-Molinari defeated Zeferetti won with 57%.
-He was reelected to the three succeeding Congresses with minimal opposition and served from January 3, 1981, until his resignation December 31, 1989, to become Borough President of Staten Island.
-He was succeeded in the House by his daughter, Susan, who also served on the New York City Council.
+He won with 57% of the vote, and was reelected to the three succeeding Congresses with minimal opposition and served from January 3, 1981.

+On December 31, 1989, Molinari resigned to become Borough President of Staten Island.
+He was succeeded by his daughter, Susan, who also served on the New York City Council.
 He served as Borough President from January 1, 1990, to December 31, 2001.

 In 1994, a week before the statewide elections, Molinari announced his view that Karen Burstein, the Democratic nominee for New York Attorney General, was not qualified to serve as attorney general because she was a lesbian.
 The combination of Molinari's remarks, a strong national Republican showing, and the win of George Pataki in the governor's race, led to Republican Dennis Vacco's narrowly defeating Burstein.
 The New York Times called his remarks "gutter politics".

 In 1995, Molinari ran for Richmond County District Attorney.
 He lost the race to Democratic incumbent, William L. Murphy.